ThienAn233/ThienAn233.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page
 ---
-> God is the best control theorist
+> God is the best control theorist.

 Hi, I'm An🌽.